-Plant and plant-related technology is central to the agri-tech sector, with the latest data indicating that almost 40% of public agri-tech spend in the UK is crop research and development.
+Plant and plant-related technology is central to the agri-tech sector, with a significant proportion of public agri-tech spend in the UK on crop research and development.
 Although commercially highly significant, the intricacies and exclusions under the relevant legislation can create obstacles to obtaining IP protection, making professional guidance essential.

 Intellectual property rights available for plant-related technologies vary from country to country.
-Although plant related innovations can be patented in many countries, plant variety rights (also known as 'plant variety protection' in the USA and 'plant breeders' rights' in Europe) can provide protection for plant varieties that are excluded from patent protection.
+Although plant-related innovations can be patented in many countries, plant variety rights can provide protection for plant varieties that are excluded from patent protection.
 SPCs can be used to extend the term of patent protection for plant protection products.